ujjwal-kr/ujjwal-kr/README.md

 ![pp](https://cultofthepartyparrot.com/parrots/hd/laptop_parrot.gif)

 ## What I'm working on.
-- Found the [hackarmour](https://github.com/hackarmour) and leading it's engineering team, making an infosec search engine and organizing CTFs
+- Found the [hackarmour](https://github.com/hackarmour) and leading it's engineering team, making an infosec search engine and organizing CTFs.
-- Making the [ram programming language](https://github.com/ujjwal-kr/ram) to learn about compiler enngineering
+- Making the [ram programming language](https://github.com/ujjwal-kr/ram) to learn about compiler enngineering.
 - Working on [hackathon-starter](https://github.com/ujjwal-kr/hackathon-starter) to help me quickly spin up a MERN app.

 ### Some Tech I work with: